 Synonymy: Dipsacineae Shipunov - Adoxales Nakai, Caprifoliales Berchtold & J. Presl, Lonicerales T. Leibe, Sambucales Berchtold & J. Presl, Valerianales Berchtold & J. Presl, Viburnales Dumortier

-ADOXACEAE E. Meyen, nom. cons.
-Back to Dipsacales
+VIBURNACEAE Rafinesque, nom. cons. - Back to Dipsacales

 1/175.
 North temperate, tropical montane, but not in Africa.
 [Photo - Flower.]

-Shrubs or herbs; (cambium storied - Sambucus); vessel elements with simple perforation plates); stem with endodermis [Adoxa]; (calcium oxalate crystals 0 - Adoxeae); (nodes 1:1), (+ split laterals - Sambucus); leaves compound (deeply lobed), (extrafloral nectaries +), (pseudostipules on leaf base); (flowers 3-4-merous); (lateral flowers of cymule with odd K abaxial); (K 2, 3 develop - Adoxa); anthers extrorse (8, monothecal); nectary on stigma, on C associated with multicellular hairs, or 0; G 1, [(4), 5], opposite petals, [all fertile], styles separate, stigmas capitate; integument ca 4 cells across, (ovules lacking parietal tissue - Adoxa); embryo sac tetrasporic, eight nucleate [Adoxa-type]; endocarp with three layers of cells, 2 layers of fibres, 1 layer of sclereids; (embryo long [Sambucus] or short); n = (8-)9.
+Shrubs or herbs; (cambium storied - Sambucus); (vessel elements with simple perforation plates); stem with endodermis [Adoxa]; (calcium oxalate crystals 0 - Adoxeae); (nodes 1:1, 5:5), (+ split laterals - Sambucus); leaves compound (deeply lobed), (extrafloral nectaries +), (pseudostipules on leaf base); (flowers 3-4-merous); (lateral flowers of cymule with odd K abaxial); (K 2, 3 develop - Adoxa); anthers extrorse (8, monothecal); nectary on stigma, on C as multicellular hairs, or 0; G 1, [(4), 5] [opposite C - Sambucus], (all fertile), styles separate, stigmas capitate, dry [Ad]; integument ca 4 cells across, (ovules lacking parietal tissue - Adoxa); embryo sac tetrasporic, eight nucleate [Adoxa-type]; endocarp with three layers of cells, 2 layers of fibres, 1 layer of sclereids; (embryo long [Sambucus] or short); n = (8-)9.

 4/23.
 Mainly north temperate, esp.
 China, also tropical montane (few in Africa), S.E.
 Australia.